parmentelat/asynciojobs/sphinx/README.md

 Further features allow to

-* define a job as running `forever`, in which case the scheduler of course won't wait for it, but instead will terminate it when all other jobs are done;
+* define a job as *critical* or not; a critical job that raises an exception causes the orchestration to terminate abruptly;
-* define a job as `critical`; a critical job that raises an exception causes the orchestration to terminate abruptly;
+* define a job as running *forever*, in which case the scheduler of course won't wait for it, but instead will terminate it when all other jobs are done;
 * define a global `timeout` for the whole scheduler;
-* define a *window* in terms of a maximal number of simultaneous jobs that are allowed to run.
+* define a *window* in terms of a maximal number of simultaneous jobs that are allowed to run;

-Finally, knowing that a `Scheduler` instance is also a job, nested schedulers can be very easily created, allowing for re-usable pieces to be returned by regular python functions.
+* define *nested* schedulers: a `Scheduler` instance being also a job, a scheduler can be inserted in another scheduler just as if it were a re gular job; nested schedulers allow for reusability, since workflow pieces can be for example returned by regular python functions.

 A job object can be created:

-* either as a `Job` instance from a regular asyncio coroutine
+* either as a `Job` instance from a regular asyncio coroutine;
-* or by specializing the `AbstractJob` class, and defining its `co_run()` method
+* or by specializing the `AbstractJob` class, and defining its `co_run()` method; this is for example the case for the `SshJob` in the [`apssh` library](http://apssh.readthedocs.io).

-As a convenience, the `Sequence` class is mostly a helper class that can free you from manually managing the `requires` deps in long strings of jobs.
+As a convenience, the `Sequence` class is a helper class that can free you from manually managing the `requires` deps in long strings of jobs that must run sequentially.

 ## Full documentation

-This document, along with API reference doc, and changelog, is available at <http://asynciojobs.readthedocs.io>
+This document, along with `asynciojobs`'s API reference documentation, and changelog, is available at <http://asynciojobs.readthedocs.io>

 **Contact author**: *thierry dot parmentelat at inria dot fr*